 Two thousand years of widely differing experiences have created hugely different reactions to this person.
 In the name of Jesus the lives of millions have been bettered, healed, lifted up from depression, given worth and hope.

-And this name more than 50 million people have been slaughtered.
+In his name more than 50 million people have been slaughtered.
 Inquisitions and pogroms have been initiated by religious people who thought they were protecting his name, protecting an organization, protecting the church.

 In Jesus name priests, pastors and assorted leaders have dominated and controlled their "flocks," even fleeced them for profit.
 Yet at the same time, in this name his followers have sacrificed everything for the sake of others, giving away their riches and investing their lives for the sake of people whom God loves.